aurae-runtime/aurae/api/README.md

 - `repeated` fields should have pluralized names
 - Enums should be named `UpperCamelCase`
 - Enum variants should be `SCREAMING_SNAKE_CASE`
-- (Suggested) The zero value enum variants should have the suffix `UNSPECIFIED`
+- The zero value enum variants should have the suffix `_UNSPECIFIED`
-- (Suggested) Enums should NOT be nested, and their variants should be prefixed with the enum's name
+- Enums should NOT be nested, and their variants should be prefixed with the enum's name

 ```proto
 enum FooBar {